hironytic/HNTask/Readme.md

 ## Error Handling

-When an asynchronous operation fails, you can make an error by calling `reject` function which is passed as parameter of newTask-block (see *Creating a New Task*).
+When an asynchronous operation fails, you can make an error by calling `reject` function which is passed as parameter in callback block of the initializer (see *Creating a New Task*).
 If an error has occured in then-block, you can reject the task chain by returning rejected `HNTask` object.

 Both of `reject` function or `HNTask.reject()` take one error value.
 Any object can be an error value so you can pass such as NSError, String, Int, or your custom error object.